1414C/jiffy/README.md

 <br/>

 ## Flags
 Flags are generally not used, as the configuration files (models.json) are easier to deal with.
-There are however, a few flags that can be appended to the execution command:
+There are however, a few flags that can e appended to the execution command:

 * go run *.go -p
 	* The -p switch is used to specify the target directory for generated application source-code relative to $GOPATH/src.